Brady wins 5th Super Bowl MVP award with vintage performance - WTMJ

 Brady delivered Tampa Bay its second Lombardi Trophy, and first since 2003, with a 31-9 victory over Patrick Mahomes and the Kansas City Chiefs on Sunday night.

-“Being down here and experiencing it this with this group of guys, every year is amazing, and this team is world champions forever,” Brady said.
-“You can’t take that away from us, so thank you guys, thank you all.”

-He was in control from beginning to end, going 21 of 29 for 201 yards with three touchdowns — all to some old buddies from New England — two to Rob Gronkowski and another to Antonio Brown.
-He even showed some of that competitive fire that has guided his career, jawing with Chiefs safety Tyrann Mathieu in the middle of the field after Brown’s TD.
+He was in control from beginning to end, going 21 of 29 for 201 yards three touchdowns — all to some old buddies from New England — two to Rob Gronkowski and another to Antonio Brown.

 By going 16 of 20 in the first half, he also added a record to his mile-long list as the first player in Super Bowl history to complete 80% of his passes and throw for three touchdowns in any half.

-This is all old hat to an ageless wonder with so many championship rings — now, seven of them.
+This is all old hat to a 43-year-old quarterback with so many championship rings — now, seven of them.
 But this one was different from those others with Bill Belichick and the Patriots, with whom he already had established an unmatchable legacy.

 In 2002, Brady burst onto the scene with his first Super Bowl MVP award by beating the then-St. Louis Rams.
 He got his second two years later with a 32-29 win over Carolina.
 In 2015, Brady threw four TD passes in a 28-24 victory over Seattle that was sealed by Malcolm Butler’s goal-line interception.